 None of the prominent liberation theologians influential in Latin America had significant training in or exposure to the discipline of economics.
-This was odd given that their concern for the material well-being demanded at least some attempt to provide an economic explanation of underdevelopment and mass poverty.
+This was odd, given that their concern for the material well-being demanded at least some attempt to provide an economic explanation of underdevelopment and mass poverty.
 Instead of engaging in such economic reflection, many liberation theologians effectively married their theology to various renderings of what was then the fashionable dependency theory, which holds that that resources flow from a "periphery" of poor and underdeveloped states to a "core" of wealthy states, enriching the latter at the expense of the former.

 In his 1991 book Will It Liberate?: Questions About Liberation Theology, theologian and philosopher Michael Novak devoted an entire chapter to painstakingly demonstrating the ties between dependency and liberationist thinking.
 One of the quotes he uses as evidence seems proof enough of the connection.
 According to the Brazilian theologian Hugo Assmann, liberation theology would make little sense “apart from the factual judgment that the poor of Latin America suffer not from simple poverty but from oppressive structures, linked to external forces of domination.”

 Assmann and his peers were persuaded by Argentine economist Raul Prebisch’s insight that was central to dependency theory: that peripheral economies were at a disadvantage vis-à-vis the developed, industrialized center due to the unfavorable terms of international trade.
 On this basis, dependency theory maintained that governments should erect barriers to trade.
 These would reduce reliance on agricultural products and exports and lead to the emergence of a domestic industrial sector in underdeveloped countries.
 Other dependency theorists emphasized that the region’s status as dependent economies had even deeper structural and social causes.
-Therefore social transformations had to accompany state intervention and direction of markets.
-Here we should note that this sociological language was also more familiar to many Latin American priests and theologians than the more abstract jargon of formal economics, given that most such theologians were educated within a continental European university framework which often gave precedence to anthropological and sociological concerns.
+Therefore, social transformations had to accompany state intervention and direction of markets.
+Here we should note that this sociological language was also more familiar to many Latin American priests and theologians than the more abstract jargon of formal economics, given that most such theologians were educated within a continental European university framework that often gave precedence to anthropological and sociological concerns.

 Leading proponents of liberation theology were not simply looking to curb external domination or implement piecemeal types of reforms.
 They called for a more-or-less socialist revolution.
 Indeed, as Novak demonstrates, theirs was not a lukewarm socialism or mild social democracy capable of coexisting with private property, markets, and democratic institutions.
-It was, to use Gutiérrez’s language, the radical doing-away with “private appropriation of the wealth created by human toil” and the abolition of the “culture of the oppressors.”
+It was, to use Gutiérrez’s language, the radical doing away with “private appropriation of the wealth created by human toil” and the abolition of the “culture of the oppressors.”

 How did dependency theory with its socialist-like proposals to solve poverty and the Marxist influence on liberation theology fuse together?
 One often hears disclaimers to the fact that not all dependency and liberationist writings were Marxist.
-This is of course true.
+This is, of course, true.
 Novak himself argued that “liberation theology forms a tapestry much broader than its Marxist part and is woven of many colors.”
 It is worth stating that the work of carefully distinguishing between the various theoretical foundations suited to liberation theology, as Novak and Joseph Cardinal Ratzinger (later Pope Benedict XVI) did at the time, is not the same as trivializing the broader Marxist influences.
 There are some subtle differences between the Ratzinger-Novak caveat and other claims concerning the impact of Marxism.
-Some of these other assertions were that (1) classic Marxism had been revised or distilled by the seventies, (2) Marxism as an academic tool did not contradict Catholic dogma and doctrines, (3) the first Christian communities were proto-marxian, and (4) a “Christian socialism” that eschewed Marxist atheism and materialism was possible.
+Some of these other assertions were that (1) classic Marxism had been revised or distilled by the seventies; (2) Marxism as an academic tool did not contradict Catholic dogma and doctrines; (3) the first Christian communities were proto-Marxian; and (4) a “Christian socialism” that eschewed Marxist atheism and materialism was possible.
 In a scholarly analysis published in 1988, H. Mark Roelofs maintained that the differences between liberation theology and old-style Marxism could be explained in the following manner:

 Liberation theology is not a Marxism in Christian disguise.
-It is the recovery of a biblical radicalism that has been harbored in the Judeo-Christian tradition virtually from its founding … Liberation theologians turn to modern Marxism chiefly to gain a comprehensive understanding of contemporary class conflict and poverty.
+It is the recovery of a biblical radicalism that has been harbored in the Judeo-Christian tradition virtually from its founding. … Liberation theologians turn to modern Marxism chiefly to gain a comprehensive understanding of contemporary class conflict and poverty.

 When he looked ahead to how Latin America ought to be transformed, Novak was categorical: “Liberation theology says that Latin America is capitalist and needs a socialist revolution.
 Latin America does need a revolution.
 But its present system is mercantilist and quasi-feudal, not capitalist, and the revolution it needs is both liberal and Catholic.”